Living Kidney Donation

 The potential donor will also attend a class led by a living donor coordinator.
 A caregiver must accompany the donor to this class.

 - Committee review

 The multidisciplinary living kidney donor team will meet with additional nephrologists, surgeons, coordinators and independent advocates to review the donor's test results.
-The committee will approve, deny or defer donor evaluation results.
+The committee will approve, deny or defer kidney donor evaluation results.
 If a donor is deferred, the committee will re-evaluate following additional testing.

-- Surgery and follow-up
+- Kidney transplant surgery and follow-up

 If the candidate is approved for kidney donation, we will schedule a transplant date.
 Donors will be scheduled for an anesthesia appointment at The University of Kansas Health System 1-2 weeks before surgery, and a final blood draw will be done to confirm compatible blood types between donor and recipient.
 Donors will also meet with the nurse coordinator to review a final checklist and answer any final questions.